Indications for: BUPRENEX

 Significant respiratory depression.
 Acute or severe bronchial asthma in an unmonitored setting or in the absence of resuscitative equipment.
 Known or suspected GI obstruction, including paralytic ileus.

+Abuse potential (monitor).
 Life-threatening respiratory depression; monitor within first 24–72hrs of initiating therapy and following dose increases.
+Sleep-related breathing disorders (including central sleep apnea (CSA), sleep-related hypoxemia); consider dose reduction if CSA develops.
 COPD, cor pulmonale, decreased respiratory reserve, hypoxia, hypercapnia, or pre-existing respiratory depression; monitor and consider non-opioid analgesics.
-Abuse potential (monitor).
-History of long QT syndrome; avoid.
-Hypokalemia, hypomagnesemia, unstable cardiac disease (eg, unstable atrial fibrillation, symptomatic bradycardia, unstable CHF, active MI); monitor ECG periodically.
+Risk of QT prolongation (esp. in those with hypokalemia, bradycardia, recent conversion from atrial fibrillation, CHF, digitalis therapy, baseline QT prolongation, subclinical long-QT syndrome, severe hypomagnesemia).
 Adrenal insufficiency.
 Head injury.
 Increased intracranial pressure, brain tumors; monitor.
 Seizure disorders.
 CNS depression.
 Impaired consciousness, coma, shock; avoid.
 Biliary tract disease.
 Acute pancreatitis.
 Myxedema or hypothyroidism.
 Toxic psychoses.
 Prostatic hypertrophy.
 Urethral stricture.
 Delirium tremens.
 Kyphoscoliosis.
 Drug or alcohol abusers.
 Severe pulmonary, hepatic, or renal impairment.
 Reevaluate periodically.
 Avoid abrupt cessation.
 Children.
 Elderly.
 Cachectic.
 Debilitated.
 Labor & delivery.
 Pregnancy; potential neonatal opioid withdrawal syndrome during prolonged use.
 Nursing mothers: not recommended.

 Opioid (partial agonist-antagonist).